Flakstad Municipality

 Flakstad is a municipality in Nordland county, Norway.
 It is part of the traditional district of the island group Lofoten.
 The administrative centre of the municipality is the village of Ramberg.
-Other villages include Fredvang, Napp, Nusfjord, and Vareid.
+Other villages in the municipality include Fredvang, Napp, Nusfjord, Sund, and Vareid.

-The municipality is located in the Lofoten Islands and comprises the entire island of Flakstadøya and the northern part of the island of Moskenesøya.
+The municipality is located in the Lofoten Islands and comprises the entire island of Flakstadøya and the northern part of the island of Moskenesøya, plus many smaller islets surrounding the main islands.
 The European route E10 highway runs across the whole municipality.

-The 179 km2 municipality is the 311th largest by area out of the 356 municipalities in Norway.
-Flakstad is the 317th most populous municipality in Norway with a population of 1,216.
-The municipality's population density is 6.9 PD/km2 and its population has decreased by 12.1% over the previous 10-year period.
+The 179 km2 municipality is the 312th largest by area out of the 357 municipalities in Norway.
+Flakstad Municipality is the 318th most populous municipality in Norway with a population of 1,229.
+The municipality's population density is 6.9 PD/km2 and its population has decreased by 10.2% over the previous 10-year period.

 General information

 The municipality of Flakstad was established on 1 January 1838 (see formannskapsdistrikt law).
 On 1 July 1916, the southern part of the municipality (population: 1,306) was separated to form the new Moskenes Municipality.
 This left Flakstad with 1,667 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Flakstad (population: 2,067) was merged into the neighboring municipality of Moskenes (population: 2,001), creating a new, larger municipality of Moskenes.
+On 1 January 1964, Flakstad Municipality (population: 2,067) was merged into the neighboring Moskenes Municipality (population: 2,001), creating a new, larger Moskenes Municipality.
 This merger, however, only lasted for twelve years.
-On 1 January 1976, the merger was undone with Moskenes (population: 1,705) and Flakstad (population: 2,007) becoming separate municipalities once again.
+On 1 January 1976, the merger was undone with Moskenes Municipality (population: 1,705) and Flakstad Municipality (population: 2,007) becoming separate municipalities once again.